 THE AVENGERS23 of 25

-Is there any wonder why The Avengers is at the top of its list?
-Not only is it a great (and fun!) film, it was something of a pop culture event, an unprecedented effort to unite relatively disparate franchises under one banner.
+Is there any wonder why The Avengers is still at the top of its list?
+Not only is it a great (and fun!) film, it was something of a pop culture event, a then-unprecedented effort to unite relatively disparate franchises under one banner.

 True, Avengers cut small, mostly minor corners to get Cap, Thor, Iron Man, and the rest in the same film, but when the end result was this epic, this action-packed, this downright funny, those kind of things get smoothed over, especially in hindsight.